 New Mexico Black owned, women, Latino, LGBTQ and other minority owned (or run) businesses can get financing from various loan or free grant programs.
-There are various programs, banks, and lenders listed below that are issuing funds.
+There banks, non-profits and lenders listed below that are issuing funds.
 The list of grants and loans is updated daily.
 The funds are for any small to mid-sized business in New Mexico, but some of the money will be designated for minority, veteran, and also women businesses.
+Find MWBE focused business grants or loans in NM.

 Each of the financial assistance programs has its own an application process with terms and conditions needed.
 The amount of funding will vary.
 There may be funds to help a small business grow its sales or maybe help them keep their “doors” open.
 The banks, non-profits, corporations and government agencies will always allocate a certain amount of loans and grants for Latino, Black, women owned and other disadvantaged businesses.